-Staff are encouraged to apply their own behaviour management techniques as they develop their relationship with teaching groups.
+Staff are supported, through induction and CPD programmes, to apply their own behaviour management techniques as they develop their relationship with teaching groups.
 It is important to establish clear routines and expectations and implement a range of strategies that will solve any potential behavioural issues in the longer term.

 The staff CPD programme supports staff to effectively manage behaviour in their classrooms with specific focus on de-escalation and emotion coaching techniques.
-In addition, wider safeguarding training on adverse childhood experiences, peer-on-peer abuse, online safety, domestic and sexual violence, radicalisation, provides staff with a context of the range of factors that could impact on the behaviour of individual and/or groups of students.
+In addition, wider safeguarding training on adverse childhood experiences, child-on-child abuse, online safety, domestic and sexual violence, radicalisation, bereavement, criminal exploitation provides staff with a context of the range of factors that could impact on the behaviour of individual and/or groups of students.
+Relevant information is shared with staff by the DSL on the factors that may impact the behaviour of individual students on a weekly basis.